Libraries and carers

 The library may also be able to bring books to you at home if you struggle to leave the house.

 Libraries are usually accessible and easy to get around if the person you care for uses a wheelchair or has other mobility issues.
 Toilets at libraries are also likely to be accessible and some libraries have Changing Places toilets.
-Find out more about accessible toilets.

 Remember, you can borrow a lot more than just books from libraries, you can also borrow eBooks, audiobooks, DVDs and console games.
 Additionally, staff will be able to help you find large print or Braille copies of books.